Undergraduate Teaching & Learning

 Tutorials

 Tutorials are central to your education at Oxford and normally involve a pair of students meeting with a single Tutor.
 In all subjects, you should normally have one tutorial every week or nearly every week and will need to do substantial preparation in advance.
 The aim of tutorials is to stimulate you to think independently within your discipline.
-The tutorial will go into depth on certain topics, but will also require you to draw on a breadth of knowledge in your discipline, perhaps making connections between the focus topic and other areas studied.
+The tutorial will go into depth on certain topics, but will also require you to draw on a breadth of knowledge in your discipline, making connections between the focus topic and other areas studied.
 Some subjects will also have meetings in larger class groups.

-It is acceptable to take a few notes in tutorials, e.g. to an additional reference source, but note-taking is not the objective.
+It is fine to take a few notes in tutorials, e.g. to an additional reference source, but note-taking is not the objective.
 Your aim should be to engage in discussion of the material you have been studying with your Tutor and to develop your own understanding of the subject area.
 Your Tutor may ask you to explain the material you have prepared and will question you to probe your understanding and to help you think more clearly.
 You will only be able to engage properly in this process if you have done sufficient preparation.
 That does not require you to be entirely clear about the material, to have completed all problem sheets correctly or to have written the definitive essay on the topic.
 You may have had great difficulty with the set work and this would not be unusual!
 Your tutors do not expect you to have complete mastery of the topic, they simply expect you to have given sufficient time and effort to the attempt.
 If you find you are spending hours without progress, move on to something else or contact your tutor for advice.

 A tutorial is an opportunity for you to have any questions answered; however, if you have engaged with the confusion yourself you should be able to locate the specific areas you find challenging.
 A tutorial should not be a ‘mini lecture’.
 If it becomes one, this can be due to a lack of preparation on your part, and it will be a missed opportunity.
 The more you put into your tutorial preparation, the more you will get out of it!